dnglab/dnglab/README.md

 ### Is a GUI in planning?
 Yes, DNGLab should get a GUI in near future.

+### How can I donate to this project?
+I don't have any sponsoring or donation account like Patreon or Paypal.
+If you want to surprise me, please have a look at my [Amazon wish list](https://www.amazon.de/hz/wishlist/ls/DJ87KTFQUK8D?ref_=wl_share).

 ## Credits

 Special thanks goes to: